As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 BetterHelp is an affordable online counseling service (My Top Pick)

 Founded in 2013, BetterHelp (as covered in my full-length BetterHelp online therapy review) has built one of the largest and most affordable online counseling platforms worldwide.
-With over 16,000 accredited and licensed therapists, four million happy customers and 31 million+ therapy sessions to date, BetterHelp has defined itself as both an industry leader and an innovator.
+With over 18,000 accredited and licensed therapists, five million happy customers and 31 million+ therapy sessions to date, BetterHelp has defined itself as both an industry leader and innovator.

 BetterHelp allows for unlimited communication between you and your therapist.
 There are no limits on how much or how often you can communicate with your therapist in any way.
 This means you can send unlimited text messages and schedule an unlimited number of live chat, face-to-face video and phone therapy sessions.